From Derbyshire, to Devon, to Dorset—and now across the UK. Ours is a long and rich history of biblical, theological and practical training.

 Moorlands College grows its campus facilities over several years during the early 1970s, whilst the old manor house finally becomes so unsafe it’s pulled down.
 In 1995, under its new partnership with Cheltenham & Gloucester College of Higher Education, Moorlands College awards its first validated Diploma, followed one year later by a BA degree.

-Rev Dr Steve Brady is appointed Principal; only the third person to hold the post in Moorlands College’s history.
+Rev Dr Steve Brady is appointed Principal; only the fourth person to hold the post in Moorlands College’s history.

 Growth across the UK